jjzha/escoxlmr/README.md

 ## ESCO API

-❗Next install the ESCO API:
+❗Next install the ESCO API (we used v1.0.9):

 1. Download the ESCO API from https://esco.ec.europa.eu/en/use-esco/download
 2. Run the API locally or where you prefer.